Celebrate #nationalfoodday by Preparing some Hokto mushrooms this Evening!

 Over twenty years ago, the National Heart, Lung, and Blood Institute (NHLBI) launched the National Cholesterol Education Program (NCEP) in order to help reduce illness and death from coronary heart disease (CHD) by reducing the percent of Americans with high blood cholesterol.

-September is National Mushroom Month and a great time to enjoy an exotic food once reserved for royalty.
+September is National Mushroom Month and is a great time to enjoy an exotic food once reserved for royalty.
 I’d like to present some fun facts about mushrooms.
 Let’s see how mushroom savvy we are!

 Did you know?